 Soon after George Mackenzie and his son were captured the Earl of Cromartie’s titles were forfeited, until the title was recreated in 1861.
 John, the son of George Mackenzie, 3rd Earl of Cromartie, kept a diary during the Jacobite rebellion of 1745 which was taken from him during his capture.
 This Diary is now in the hands of Register House in Edinburgh.
 The Diary tells about how tough the Jacobite life could be, often being ill equipped and poorly paid and having a small amount of food.

 Ultimately George was tried and sentenced to death but was never executed.
 He received a conditional pardon, probably because his wife was heavily pregnant.
 Even though he was pardoned he was condemned to living in extreme poverty because all his lands and his family estates based at Castle Leod were confiscated.
 Many years later George died in London at the age of 63 in 1766.

 His son John Mackenzie, Lord Macleod, was never brought to trial after his capture even though he confessed and pleaded guilty to high treason.
 John received a full pardon in 1748 on the condition “that within six months of his 21st birthday he would convey to the Crown all his rights in the Earldom”.
 John eventually died many years later on the 2nd April 1789 at the age of 62.

-We hope you enjoyed this foray into the Jacobites and Edinburgh.
-As always please like, share, tweet and comment.
+We hope you enjoyed this post.
+As always please share, comment, like and subscribe.